 “The world needs more educated conversations on maternal mental health,” [tweet that!]
 Kristina Cowan says in her new book.
 “We should have these talks until the truth becomes second nature” (p.
 126).

-Two weeks ago, I reviewed Kristina’s book about perinatal mood disorders.
+Two weeks ago, I reviewed When Postpartum Packs a Punch by Kristina Cowan.
 This week, I have the privilege to interview her.

 What advice would you give women who tend to keep their mental and emotional pain private?